 Da Vinci told us art is never finished, only abandoned.
 I think it is better to get the work out there and get on with the next piece rather than hide behind just a few more finishing touches.
 If you have talent and work with enthusiasm, it is going to be evident in your work.
 Buyers see and feel the spirit you put into your art.
 You can overwork a piece.
 Too many finishing touches won’t improve sales or likeability of your art.

-Besides JND, I think there is intent.
-Wayne Dyer has a wonderful PBS Special and book called The Power of Intention.
+I think there is intent.
+Wayne Dyer has an excellent PBS Special and book called The Power of Intention.
 If you have time now, I recommend it to you to watch.
 It’s free.
 Below is the entire presentation.
 Otherwise, bookmark this post and make a date and time to get back.
 Either way, you will be glad you took the time to watch.

 In what seems like a lifetime ago, circa 1972 or so, in some friend’s garage, I came across a plaque with a saying I have never forgotten.
 It looked like something you buy in a souvenir shop, but that didn’t stop it from making an indelible impression on me.
 It said: